jenjones319/code102learning.journalCR102d8/README.md

-# Learning Journal Table of Contents
+# Learning Journal for CR102d8
+## Table of Contents